deep-zspace/RMC_Project1_CAD/README.md

 - `C_link2.SLDPRT` - Part file for the second connecting link.
 - `TCP.SLDPRT` - Part file for the tool center point component.

-## Contributing

-We welcome contributions from the community to advance this project further.
-If you have suggestions or improvements, please feel free to fork the repository and submit a pull request.

-## License

-This project is open-sourced under the MIT license.
-See the [LICENSE](LICENSE) file for more details.

-## Acknowledgments

-Special thanks to all contributors and collaborators who have made this project possible.
-Your hard work and dedication are greatly appreciated.